-A self-constructed questionnaire by the researcher named 'Gender Perception' was used in order to collect responses from the subjects.
-The questionnaire contained 15 test items and had a 5 point Likert rating male and 35 female adolescents.
+Methodology: The questionnaire 'Gender Perception' was given to 35 male and 35 female adolescents.
 All the adolescents were from the age group of 18-20; were students of the same educational institute, were from the same vicinity and belonged to the similar socio-economic background.
 1.7 Statistical Techniques: The statistical measures employed were - Mean, range, standard deviation & t-test (Independent design).